 Additionally, NBN™ FTTN/FTTB networks will typically run slower during the 18 month transitional period (known as the coexistence period) after NBN™ first goes live.
 This is required in order for NBN™ FTTN/FTTB to coexist with legacy non-NBN™ services.
 After 18 months, legacy copper services are typically disconnected and NBN™ FTTN/FTTB performance improves.

 As per the ACCC’s guidelines, NBN™ FTTB, FTTN and FTTC customers will receive an email within the first month of connecting with us, advising what the maximum attainable speed on their connection is.
 This will help you choose an NBN™ that suits the capability of your connection.
-We’ll waive any downgrade fees associated with changing plans based on this information.

 In the event that your underlying connection cannot support the full speed on your chosen NBN™ plan, your email will outline available compensation options to ensure that you are not paying for a speed that your underlying connection cannot physically support.